agentmorris/nfl-game-dates/docs/index.md

 # tl;dr

-For every week of NFL season going back to 2009, there's a page showing you each team's record going *into* that week, so you can choose games the way you would during the current season (no spoilers).
+For every week of NFL season going back to 2009, this site includes a page that lists games, with each team's record going *into* that week, so you can choose games the way you would during the current season (no spoilers).
 For each week, there's also a parallel page that has that same information, plus an indication of whether a game is "good", "bad", or (usually) neither of the above, based on some "very scientific" heuristics.

 # Why did I make this page?